quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 }
 ~~~~

-### instruction_sent
+### instruction_created
 Importance: Base

-This event is emitted when a QPACK instruction (both decoder and encoder) is sent.
+This event is emitted when a QPACK instruction (both decoder and encoder) is
+created and added to the encoder/decoder stream.

 Data: